Doug Locke: Blue Heart

+“Blue Heart” sports a collection of Electric Pop, Funk Rock, and R&B Soul inspired songs tackling themes of love, sex and empowerment written by Locke and Producer Eric McNeely.

 The single “#ThisCouldBeUs” hit no.32 on the iTunes Hot 100 chart (Barbados) and the music video went viral and has more than 1.3 million views to date.
-The video was embraced by the LGBT community for its touching portrayal of unrequited love, and was featured in the 2015 Massimadi film festival in Montréal.
-The music video for “KING” (the second single from the “Blue Heart” EP) was released on May 4, 2015 to coincide with National Anti-Bullying Day and premiered on Idolator.com.
-His third single "Rendezvous" featuring Kaleena Zanders premiered on January 24, 2016 on the popular site, Afropunk.
+The video was embraced by the LGBT community for its touching portrayal of unrequited love, and was featured in the 2015 Massimadi Festival in Montreal.
+The music video for “KING” (the second single from the “Blue Heart” EP) was released on May 4, 2015, to coincide with National Anti-Bullying Day and premiered on Idolator.com.
+His third single "Rendezvous" featuring Kaleena Zanders premiered on January 24, 2016, on the popular site, Afropunk.

-“Blue Heart” sports a collection of Electric Pop, Funk Rock, and R&B Soul inspired songs tackling themes of love, sex and empowerment written by Locke and Producer Eric McNeely.
 In addition to playing shows all over Los Angeles (including The Hotel Café and Club Moscow), Locke recently headlined Portland Pride.
 In November 2017, Locke opened for Gavin Turek as support for her "Good Look For You" tour stop at The Roxy in Los Angeles.
 He has appeared on kCal/CBS Morning Show in Los Angeles and Great Day Houston.

-His concert film, Locke: Live at Club Moscow, premiered in Los Angeles at El Cid on February 22, 2016 and can be seen on YouTube.
+His concert film, Locke: Live at Club Moscow, premiered in Los Angeles at El Cid on February 22, 2016, and can be seen on YouTube.
 On October 26, 2018, Locke released the song "In or Out."
 The music video has a vampire theme inspired by the 1980s horror cult classic film, The Lost Boys, and premiered with Out magazine.
 The video was nominated in the "Best Indie Music Video" category of the 2018 Queerty Awards (The Queerties).

+Black Travolta

 Locke released his Black Travolta EP on May 8, 2020.
 This is the first in a series of three EPs known collectively as the Lunar Series.
 "Black Travolta" includes country, disco, pop and hip hop influences.
-According to American Songwriter magazine, "For his new single “Black Travolta” however, Los Angeles-based artist Doug Locke didn’t merely sew a recognizable hook into an original song… he wove a total banger.
+According to American Songwriter magazine, "For his new single “Black Travolta” however, Los Angeles-based artist Doug Locke didn’t merely sew a recognizable hook into an original song... he wove a total banger.
 Needling that iconic and unmistakable melodic funk riff from The Bee Gees’ disco hit “Stayin’ Alive” into an ecstasy-fueled Ennio Morricone soundtrack, “Black Travolta” turns up the disco bassline in this Spaghetti Western theme song to Full Throb.".
 The second EP in the series, Why?
 (Lunar II), was released on June 26, 2020.
-The music video for "Why?" premiered on September 24, 2020 with Substream Magazine and was featured by Billboard, Stitched Sound, The Hype Magazine. and more.
+The music video for "Why?" premiered on September 24, 2020, with Substream Magazine and was featured by Billboard, and Stitched Sound.

-On April 3, 2022, Locke played a live show at Los Angeles' famed Harvard & Stone and live premiered a few new songs from his forthcoming album Phoenix.